 Brian Fitzpatrick Cop When he's not on daytime soaps, he seems to play lots of cops, on the big screen and small.

-Jason Evers Lou the Editor In The Brain That Would Not Die, Claws, and Basket Case 2, which would be his final role.
-Was in a lot of '60s-through'80s TV.
+Jason Evers Lou the Editor AKA "Herb Evers," he was in The Brain That Would Not Die, Claws, and Basket Case 2, which would be his final role.
+Was in a LOT of '60s-through'80s TV.

 To the Film Gallery Return to Lobby